Miami is Full of Art, from Gardens to Graffiti

 Go into some of them, have a drink at the bar, and luxuriate in the elegant surroundings.
 Stroll along the beachfront walkway and breathe in the fresh air, visit the Holocaust Memorial for an emotional experience, and then lift your spirits by touring the Botanical Gardens next door.

-Or, take a trip to the Everglades and observe the Miccosukee Indians at work creating beautiful crafts including jewelry and beadwork, weavings, baskets, dolls and tin work.
+Or, take a trip to the Everglades and observe the Miccosukee Indians at work creating beautiful crafts including jewelry and beadwork, weavings, baskets, dolls, and tin work.
+Rent a car in Miami and see all of these great places on your own time!

 In all of these places, you will find plenty of art to enjoy.
 But, besides these, here are four of the best museums, both indoor and open-air, that I discovered while spending five days in Miami.